programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Pandas tries to parse data as it imports it.
 It is pretty good at recognizing *string* (character) data and *numeric* data and imports them as `object` and `int64` or `float64` datatypes.
 But it struggles with date-time fields.
 If we include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.

 This code block imports the data.
 To follow along with the lesson, use the code as written.
 If you want to see the most up-to-date version of the data from the *Washington Post*, comment (`#`) out the first two lines and un-comment the lines for the WP's repo.
-The rest of this lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.
+This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.

 ```python
  ff_df = pd.read_csv('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv',